fahimahmed1310/pustok/README.md

 # pustok

-An E-Library app built on the Flutter framework and the Dart programming language
+Pustok is an e-library app built on Flutter framework and Dart programming language.
+An user needs to register(first-time) and login for verification.
+This app allows user to read books online, make a wishlist of books, search books based on books name.
+A beautiful UI design as well as a simple way of operating make this app user-friendly.

-State Management: Provider Database: SQLite
+State Management: Provider
+Database: SQLite

 Functionalities :